Ramsgate: Man charged over family hit-and-run deaths

 Mr Bissendary, of Highlands Glade, Manston, was additionally charged with two counts of causing serious injury by dangerous driving and assault occasioning actual bodily harm.

-He has also been charged with failing to stop at the scene of a road traffic collision, drink driving and failing to provide a sample for analysis.
+He has also been charged with failing to stop at the scene of a road traffic collision, drug driving and failing to provide a sample for analysis.

-The crash, outside a multi-storey car park, also caused injuries to a man in his 40s and a boy of primary school age.
+The crash, outside a multi-storey car park, also caused injuries to Mrs Sella's husband, 40, and son, eight.

-The schoolgirl remains in a serious but stable condition in a London hospital.
+The six-year-old girl remains in a serious but stable condition in a London hospital.

 A 58-year-old man and a 55-year-old woman have also been arrested on suspicion of assisting an offender and possession with intent to supply class A drugs.